KitsuneYokai/keyboard_invoker/README.md

 # keyboard_invoker

-**keyboard_invoker** is a Flutter plugin that allows you to record keys and invoke them on the host operating system (Windows , Mac, Linux).
+**keyboard_invoker** is a Flutter plugin that allows you to record keys and invoke them on the host operating system.

 ## Features